The best camping in Barron River Provincial Park, ON

 95%

-Escape to a private, off-grid cabin tucked in the wilderness just outside Algonquin Park—all the magic of camping without the hassle.
+Escape to a private, off-grid cabin or campsite tucked in the wilderness just outside Algonquin Park—all the magic of camping without the hassle.
 Our cabins offer nature and seclusion.
 No visible neighbors.
 Plenty of room to relax.
 Many quiet beaches nearby.
 Water available at the gate for showers and dishes.
 With easy drive-in access and 8 km of gentle trails right from your doorstep, our cabins are the perfect place to slow down and reconnect.
 Spend your days exploring thousands of acres of Crown land—kayak, canoe, hike, swim, fish, birdwatch, ATV, or snowmobile—with horseback riding just minutes away.
 Each stay includes a private cabin, large campsite with plenty of parking, extended deck, fire pit, screen tent, BBQ (propane included) and optional heat in select cabins—everything you need for a comfortable, unplugged getaway.
 If your dates are full, take a look at Cozy Cabin 2, Fox Den 3, Moose Run 4, and Meadowlark 5—each one just as special.
 Firewood is available on-site, and supplies are close by.
 Come experience the heart of Ontario’s wild beauty—Algonquin Park is waiting. 🌲

 Pets